 Marble Hall: Double height with Derbyshire marble floor with gilded bronze chandelier and full height carved wooden door cases and moulded panelling.

 Dining Room: Recently hung with scarlet wool damask using the same fabric as used at Strawberry Hill in the restoration of Horace Walpole’s house.
 Georgian crystal chandelier.
-Regency dining table which seats 12, and with Family portrait of Horatio and his family by Amiconi fills the entire west wall.
+Regency dining table which seats 12.
+The Family portrait of Horatio and his family by Amiconi fills the entire west wall.
 Other walls have royal portraits given by the King.

 Venetian Room: Named after the enormous Palladian window which fills the west side of the room and has views over the west park.